 More than 10 years after The Sopranos ended its six-season run, the drama remains one of HBO’s most popular series of all time — so much so, in fact, that a prequel movie is now in the works.
 The project’s working title is The Many Saints of Newark., and it’s been adding some high-profile cast members.

-Sopranos creator David Chase teamed up with one of the show’s former writers, Lawrence Konner, to pen the script, and New Line snapped it up, Deadline reports.
-Together, the two Sopranos vets have written a story that takes place in Newark, New Jersey, during the 1960s.
-We will see the era’s racial tension, which simmered before ultimately erupting into a series of destructive and deadly riots.
+Sopranos creator David Chase teamed up with one of the show’s former writers, Lawrence Konner, to pen the script for The Many Saints of Newark.
+Together, the two Sopranos vets have written a story that takes place in Newark, New Jersey, during the 1960s, with Game of Thrones and Thor: The Dark World director Alan Taylor behind the camera.

-At this point, there have been no casting announcements, but we do expect to see familiar characters in the movie.
-Deadline’s sources say the story involves younger versions of Tony Soprano’s parents, Giovanni (aka Johnny Boy) and Livia, who were played by Joseph Siravo and Nancy Marchand in the HBO series.
+Early unconfirmed reports indicate that The Many Saints of Newark will feature younger versions of Tony Soprano’s parents, Giovanni (aka Johnny Boy) and Livia, who were played by Joseph Siravo and Nancy Marchand in the HBO series.
 Additionally, Tony’s uncle Corrado Soprano (aka Junior) may also be back; he was portrayed by Dominic Chianese.

 “David is a masterful storyteller and we, along with our colleagues at HBO, are thrilled that he has decided to revisit, and enlarge, the Soprano universe in a feature film,” Toby Emmerich, chairman of Warner Bros.
 Pictures Group, said in a statement.

 There’s no release date set for the film at this point.

 Updated on January 14, 2019: Added Jon Bernthal and Vera Farmiga casting news.